GROUND-HRI/workshop/index.md

 ### Workshop Theme & Topics of Interest

 <p style="text-align: justify;">
-The proposed workshop aims to provide a <b>cutting-edge perspective on group interactions in the field of robotics and promote the development of adaptive robots' behavior in multiparty contexts</b>.
-In the words of John Donne <code>“No man is an island”</code> (1624): individuals are extremely influenced by others in their life (e.g., <i>Turner, 1994; Baumeister, 2011</i>).<br><br>
+The proposed workshop aims to provide a cutting-edge perspective in the field of group-robot interactions, to promote the <b>development of robots that are aware of group dynamics</b> and <b>can adapt their behavior to complex multiparty interactions</b>, and to discuss how to bring this field in alignment with the existing guidelines on <b>ethical and transparent human-robot interaction</b>. <br><br>

-As collaborative and assistive robots become more prevalent in our daily lives and are introduced into multi-party scenarios that require interaction with humans, such as workplaces, schools, and care facilities, it is crucial to ensure that <b>their behavior considers the complex dynamics of these contexts</b> (e.g., <i>Belpaeme et al., 2018; Schneiders et al., 2022; Sebo et al., 2020</i>).<br><br>
+As collaborative and assistive robots are increasingly integrated in settings like workplaces, schools, and care facilities, it is crucial to ensure their behavior aligns with the complex dynamics of multiparty contexts (Belpaeme et al., 2018; Schneiders et al., 2022; Sebo et al., 2020).
+Robots have already been shown to be effective tools for studying group interactions socially and physically, offering insights into modeling, enhancing, and predicting human group dynamics (e.g., Leite et al., 2012; Alves-Oliveira et al., 2019; Strohkorb Sebo et al., 2018).
+However, studying group dynamics in HRI entails challenges from both a technical (e.g., tracking multiple users simultaneously) and a theoretical point of view (e.g., modeling agents with reciprocal influence during decision-making tasks). <br><br>

-Moreover, robots have been shown to be effective tools for studying social and physical interactions in groups, providing valuable insights into how human group dynamics can be modeled, enhanced, and ultimately predicted (e.g., <i>Leite et al., 2012; Alves-Oliveira et al., 2019; Strohkorb Sebo et al., 2018</i>).
-The study of group dynamics in HRI entails inherent challenges from both a technical (e.g., tracking multiple users simultaneously) and a theoretical point of view (e.g., modeling multiple agents whose behavior dynamically influences each other during decision making tasks).<br><br>
+Additionally, keeping up with the recent proposed guidelines and legislations on trustworthy and ethical human-agent and human-robot interaction (such as the ALTAI guidelines on Trustworthy AI and the EU AI Act), the ethical dimension of this research needs also to be reflected in its design, by spotlighting the transparency of the robot, exploring the user agency and sense of autonomy, as well as ensuring the diversity of the studies. <br><br>

-Participants are invited to share innovative strategies for exploring group-robot interactions, providing a fresh and insightful viewpoint to: (1) <b>using social robots for understanding group dynamics</b>; (2) <b>designing robots able to interact with groups</b>.
-Also, the discussion will involve the ethical implications of researching group dynamics, including potential negative outcomes such as biases towards group members.
+Participants are invited to share innovative strategies for exploring group-robot interactions, providing a fresh and insightful viewpoint on: (1) using robots for understanding group dynamics; (2) designing robots able to interact with groups; (3) exploring the specific ethical challenges when working on group-robot interaction.
+In addition, the discussion will involve the ethical implications of researching group dynamics, including potential negative outcomes such as biases towards group members.

 </p>

 Topics of interests include but are not limited to:
-* Understanding group dynamics through the use of social robots.
+* Understanding group dynamics using robots.
 * Promoting natural communication, mutual understanding and trust in human-robot mixed groups.
 * Adaptation and personalization to groups.
 * Learning strategies for autonomous behaviors of robots in groups.
-* Designing social robots able to interact with groups.
+* Designing robots able to interact with groups.
 * Modelling, understanding and predicting group behaviors.
 * Exploring different robot’s roles (e.g., peer, teacher, helper or friend) in group interactions.
 * Gamification in multiparty human-robot interactions.
 * Interdisciplinary collaborations between roboticists, game designers, psychologists, and sociologists.
 * Novel experimental designs for conducting group-robot interaction research.
 * Ethical considerations in researching group dynamics and potential biases or negative consequences.

 These topics are meant to be suggestive and not exhaustive, contributions to other relevant topics will also be taken into consideration, as long as they fit with the general theme of the workshop.